 Plaintiff is among the persons and entities intended to benefit from the protections of Va.
 Code Ann. § 54.1-3457 and the CSA, and the harm that has occurred as a result of the Manufacturer Defendants’ violations are among the types of harm that the statutes were intended to prevent.

 Therefore, as a proximate result of the false advertising and violations of the CSA, the Manufacturer Defendants have caused Plaintiff to incur excessive costs related to responding to the opioid crisis.
-These costs include, but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+These costs include, but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

 COUNT VII